Read This First

 1. The response includes an acknowledgment of error or correction, which should be preserved as a genuine epistemic turn.

-1. What is the primary distinction between a moral goal and a mere preference?
+1. What is the difference between a recommendation and a binding moral demand?

 Deep Understanding Quiz Check your understanding of Recommendations vs Moral Claims